Meet Shannon Mong, Psy.D.

 This section describes my path to becoming a clinical psychologist, which wasn’t a straight line.
 Skip to the part that most interests you, or read them all.

-What’s the Difference?
-Psychologist and Therapist
+What’s the Difference Between a Psychologist and Therapist?

 If you’re uncertain what distinguishes these two types of mental health professionals, you’re not alone!
 When asked this question, my first response is that both professions typically complete about 3,000 hours of supervised clinical training, thus both can provide excellent therapy.